View Document Text

 and equity securities, and market linked notes, and privately placed securities (including debt, equity

-The Firm also recommends a limited number of mutual funds and independent investment managers
+The firm may also recommend a limited number of mutual funds and independent investment managers

 (“Independent Managers”).

-Where appropriate, the Firm also provides advice about any type of legacy position or other investment
+Where appropriate, the Firm may provide advice regarding legacy positions or other investments held in

 Emerald Advisors tailors its advisory services to meet the needs of its individual clients and seeks to